 - Vigorous exercise.
 Recent strenuous activity can also inflame the tissues of the urinary tract.

 - Kidney or bladder stones.
 The minerals in your urine can crystalize and cause stones that adhere to the kidney or bladder walls.
 They won’t cause you any pain unless they break loose and pass through the urinary tract, which is very painful.
 The irritation from the stones can cause blood in the urine, either microscopic or large amounts.

 Some chronic (long-term) conditions that can cause RBCs in urine include:

 - Hemophilia.
-Hemophilia is a bleeding disorder that makes it harder for a person’s blood to clot.
+This is a bleeding disorder that makes it harder for a person’s blood to clot.
 This results in easy bleeding.

 - Polycystic kidney disease.
 This condition involves cysts growing on the kidneys.

 - Sickle cell disease.
-Sickle cell disease causes irregularly shaped RBCs.
+This disease causes irregularly shaped RBCs.

 - Viral hepatitis.
 Viral infections can inflame the liver and cause blood in urine.